kartoflu/norde/README.md

 - BetterChatbox
 ###### full guide and previews coming soon
 *Feel free to go nuts with customization, just make sure you don't accidentally create a abomination out of my child, okay?*

+## Manual Installation
+*My raw links for Norde in #themes are currently outdated, please refer to this guide instead*
+- Download your prefered Norde variation in [Releases]()
+- Move the file you just downloaded to Aliucord/themes
+- Restart Aliucord if you still have it running